-According to FEMA there are an estimated 405,000 in residential home fires a year and 4.7 billion in property loss.
-The fact is, some of these fires could have been prevented or damage mitigated if the residents had been alerted early.
-The average cost of a smoke alarm is ten dollars and the astonishing fact is that 6% of Americans do not have them.
+According to FEMA, an estimated 405,000 residential home fires yearly and 4.7 billion in property loss.
+Some of these fires could have been prevented or damage mitigated if the residents had been alerted early.
+The average cost of a smoke alarm is ten dollars, and the astonishing fact is that 6% of Americans do not have them.
 When millions are paid out a year in insurance claims, everyone pays.

 To the policyholder, a fire claim can cause your homeowner premiums to rise dramatically; it can also cause your policy to be non-renewed from your current insurance carrier.

-To make matters worse, a fire claim can hinder and in most cases prevent any other potential insurance carrier from underwriting your policy.
-Claims in general affect everyone, because insurance companies have to offset cost, rate increases across the board are a factor, so don’t be surprised if you too see a rate increase on your policy.
+To make matters worse, a fire claim can hinder and, in most cases, prevent any other potential insurance carrier from underwriting your policy.
+Claims in general, affect everyone because insurance companies have to offset costs.
+Rate increases across the board are a factor, so don’t be surprised if you, too, see a rate increase on your policy.

-In an ideal world preventing a claim would be the way to go, but prevention is not always an option… Lessoning the damage is the next best thing.
+In an ideal world, preventing a claim would be the way to go, but prevention is not always an option… Lessening the damage is the next best thing.

 A few things to consider: